-For those new to this series, I would classify the Mandinka saga as Star Trek-meets-Sliders-meets-Space Battleship Yamato, with more than a dash of Johnny Sokko and His Flying Robot, although it might properly be called Professor Lashley and Her Flying Robot, however non-humanoid hers is.
+This is the cover of the first book I've self published for a series where the first four books are intended to act as a kind of pilot, like a television or cable series, presenting the many possibilities for a setting I'd describe as Star Trek-meets-Sliders-meets-Space Battleship Yamato, with more than a dash of Giant Robo/Johnny Sokko and His Flying Robot, although it might properly be called Professor Lashley and Her Flying Robot, however non-humanoid hers is.

 In an alternate timeline the African diaspora leads to a space based nation in the orbit of Jupiter.